- 14 Apr, 2023

 Don’t smoke:

-Smoking is a known risk factor for developing many types of cancer, including brain tumors.
-Individuals should avoid smoking and exposure to secondhand smoke.
+Smoking increases the risk of numerous cancers, including brain tumors.
+People should avoid smoking and secondhand smoke.

 Limit alcohol consumption: